-1 2 SECTION 7.
-CREATION AND CANCELLATION OF CERTIFICATE OF 3 TITLE.
-4 (a) Unless an application for a certificate of title is rejected under subsection (c), the 5 office shall create a certificate of title for the vessel in accordance with subsection (b) not later 6 than 20 days after delivery to it of an application that complies with Section 6.
-7 (b) If the office creates electronic certificates of title, the office shall create an electronic 8 certificate of title unless in the application the secured party of record or, if there is no secured 9 party of record, the owner of record, requests that the office create a written certificate of title.
-10 (c) Except as otherwise provided in subsection (d), the office may reject an application 11 for a certificate of title only if: 12 (1) the application does not comply with Section 6; 13 (2) the application does not contain documentation sufficient for the office to 14 determine whether the applicant is entitled to a certificate of title for the vessel; 15 (3) there is a reasonable basis for concluding that the application is fraudulent or 16 would facilitate a fraudulent or illegal act; or 17 (4) the application does not comply with law of this state other than this [act].
-18 (d) The office shall reject an application for a certificate of title for a vessel that is a 19 documented vessel or a foreign-documented vessel.
-20 (e) The office may cancel a certificate of title created by it only if the office: 21 (1) could have rejected the application for the certificate of title under subsection 22 (c);
+SECTION 8.
+CREATION AND CANCELLATION OF CERTIFICATE OF TITLE.

+- (a) Unless an application for a certificate of title is rejected under subsection (c) or (d), the office shall create a certificate for the vessel in accordance with subsection (b) not later than 20 days after delivery to it of an application that complies with Section 7. - (b) If the office creates electronic certificates of title, the office shall create an electronic certificate unless in the application the secured party of record or, if none, the owner of record, requests that the office create a written certificate. - (c) Except as otherwise provided in subsection (d), the office may reject an application for a certificate of title only if: - (1) the application does not comply with Section 7; - (2) the application does not contain documentation sufficient for the office to determine whether the applicant is entitled to a certificate; - (3) there is a reasonable basis for concluding that the application is fraudulent or issuance of a certificate would facilitate a fraudulent or illegal act; or - (4) the application does not comply with the law of this state other than this [act]. - (d) The office shall reject an application for a certificate of title for a vessel that is a documented vessel or a foreign-documented vessel. - (e) The office may cancel a certificate of title created by it only if the office: - (1) could have rejected the application for the certificate under subsection (c); - (2) is required to cancel the certificate under another provision of this [act]; or - (3) receives satisfactory evidence that the vessel is a documented vessel or a foreign-documented vessel.